HeadHodge/My-SmartHome-Projects/documents/Overview-smartRemotes/README.md

 **Main Features:**

 Currently captures input from:
-  - web pages
+  - html web pages
-  - wired and wireless mice, keyboards, and remote controls
+  - any HID compliant wired/wireless mice, keyboards, and remote controls
-  - any HID compliant input device
+  -  linux/windows keybboard input
-  - wireless and other ip based data input.

 I use web sockets to transport this input around the home to the devices the input is intended to control.